Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-02.md

 #### Resolving errors

-All packages on npm are public and share the same namespace.
-The most common error will be a name collision.
+All packages on npm are public and share the same _namespace_.
+The most common error will be a _name collision_.
 It might look like:

 ```
 npm ERR!
 403 Forbidden - PUT https://registry.npmjs.org/test-error - You do not have permission to publish "test-error".
 Are you logged in as the correct user?
 ```

 Here I tried to publish a package with the name `test-error`.
 This package already exists.
-Hint: **Search for it on npm** before publishing.
+Hint: **Search for a name on npm** before publishing.

 <!-- > -->

 Another option is to publish to a scope.
 This puts all of the packages under the scope of your username and you can use any name.

-To publish unders scope prefix your package name with `@` and your npm user name.
-For example: `@soggybag/really-cool-package`
+To publish under a scope prefix your package name with `@` and your npm user name.
+For example:

+`@soggybag/really-cool-package`

 <!-- > -->